 Betaine is composed of the amino acid glycine which is attached to three methyl groups.
 There are two major functions that betaine undertakes in the body.
 It acts as a methyl donor and also as an osmolyte.
 Betaine is rich in methyl groups.
 A methyl group is a special kind of hydrogen and carbon molecule that can be transferred around the body via a process known as methylation.
 This process is a critical component of numerous physiological processes, including protein function and genetic activities.
 Betaine is known as a “methyl donor,” because it has so many of these methyl groups to distribute around the body.
 Additionally, betaine is an osmolyte.
 An osmolyte is a compound that affects the process of osmosis by creating fluid level balance outside and inside of cells.
 The consequence of imbalanced fluid levels can be cellular rupture or cellular shrinkage, dependent upon whether there’s excess fluid on the inside or the outside of the cell.
 Severe imbalance can ultimately cause the cell to die.

 The health benefits of betaine are numerous.
-Evidence increasingly shows that betaine is a critical nutrient in protecting and enhancing the function of internal organs and improving vascular risk metrics.
+Evidence increasingly shows that betaine is a critical nutrient in protecting and enhancing the function of internal organs and improving vascular health.
 It may also aid with digestive function, heart health, liver function and detoxification, fat loss, and muscle mass improvement.

 The symptoms of low stomach acid often mirror those of high stomach acid, so it’s important to be tested in order to determine if betaine HCl supplementation could be helpful for you.
 Betaine HCl supplementation should be avoided by people who have peptic ulcers.
 Hydrochloric acid could also be detrimental to a person with severe atrophic gastritis or inflammation along the stomach wall.

 The most extensively researched health benefit of betaine is its cardiovascular affect.
 The primary way in which betaine may safeguard heart health is by reducing levels of the amino acid homocysteine within the bloodstream.
 It does this by providing the homocysteine molecule with one of its methyl groups; this, in turn, transforms it into an innocuous substance called methionine.
-Elevated levels of homocysteine in the blood (known as Homocystinuria) can clog and harden arteries by creating arterial plaque, which can contribute to cardiovascular health issues.
 Betaine’s effectiveness has warranted FDA approval for use as a treatment for high homocysteine levels.

 Liver Function Support and Detoxification

 Betaine may also support healthy liver function and liver detoxification.
-There are many conditions that can result in excessive fatty acid build up in the liver.
-Some of these conditions include obesity, a diet rich in fatty, sugary foods, diabetes and alcohol abuse.
-It is difficult for your liver to function properly when you have too much fat in the liver cells.
-A liver burdened with too much fat can result in scarring of the liver, fluid retention, muscle waste, cardiovascular issues and abdominal pain.
-Research has indicated that betaine can help break down fatty acids in the liver, and it has also been shown to aid people in recovering from damage to the liver.
+Research has indicated that betaine can help break down fatty acids in the liver, and it has also been shown to aid liver function.
 Additionally, there is evidence to suggest that betaine may protect the liver from hepatotoxins like carbon tetrachloride and ethanol.
 These dangerous toxic chemicals have been found to access the body through certain prescription medications and also via herbicides and pesticides used on crops that we end up consuming.
 It is possible that betaine aids the liver in processing these harmful chemicals and eliminating them from the body.

 Muscle Mass Improvement and Fat Loss